 New sensor and network technologies are helping us create higher-performance buildings.
 Our spaces, buildings, and cities will learn to leverage real-time data about occupant behavior, air quality, and temperature and then be responsive to make buildings more efficient.
 This responsiveness will significantly reduce the amount of energy required to operate the built environment.

 5. Addressing embodied carbon

-We may be focused on reducing energy consumption in our finished buildings, but we can begin reducing our carbon footprint by selecting low-impact materials before construction even starts.
+We may be focused on reducing energy consumption in our finished buildings, but we can begin reducing the carbon impact of the built environment by selecting low-impact materials before construction even starts.
 From a macro perspective, this entails raising awareness of the benefits of alternative building materials like wood, which stores absorbed carbon and requires less energy to transport.

 Another way we can cut down on carbon emissions from building materials is to simply improve and reuse existing buildings.
 If done correctly, the adaption of existing buildings can have a more positive impact on the environment than focusing solely on the performance engineering of new buildings.
 And clients can still change the look and use of an existing building.
 Significant design interventions can present a whole new character or experience for users without starting over.
 These “hacked” buildings can be the best of both worlds—they can preserve materials to reduce environmental impact while adjusting the building’s form to accommodate new use cases or operational realities.